 The cultural and theoretical necessitates have been covered by this stage, and therefore it now turns to the practical execution of your Hoshin.

-Whether this is the actual execution of the 7 steps of Hoshin or a simulation event, it will ensure that your first year of Hoshin is set against the well-defined steps.
+Whether this is the execution of the 7 steps of Hoshin or a simulation event, it will ensure that your first year of Hoshin is set against the well-defined steps.

 Going beyond the session